generate_before_header

 • The following 11 fake electors from Arizona signed bogus documents claiming that Trump had won the 2020 election in their state:

 • Nancy Cottle: vice president of programs for the Arizona Federation of Republican Women.
-She also has ties to other Republican groups and subpoenaed by the Department of Justice for her role in the scheme.
+She also has ties to other Republican groups and was subpoenaed by the Department of Justice for her role in the scheme.

 • Jim Lamon: a 2022 candidate for U.S. Senate who lost in the GOP primary